-- 2.35 With regard to the risk that, in severely stressed circumstances, liquidity might not be freely transferable between and within group entities, across national borders, as well as between currencies, the PRA expects firms to demonstrate that the assumptions they make are realistic.
-Further to PRA Rulebook Internal Liquidity Adequacy Assessment Rule 8, firms should include detailed information, at all relevant levels of application of liquidity requirements, in their ILAAPs, on: - (a) The distribution of outflows, inflows and liquid assets by location, with a breakdown by all significant currencies, as determined under the CRR. - (b) The distinction between intragroup and external inflows;
+2.35 With regard to the risk that, in severely stressed circumstances, liquidity might not be freely transferable between and within group entities, across national borders, as well as between currencies, the PRA expects firms to demonstrate that the assumptions they make are realistic.
+Further to PRA Rulebook Internal Liquidity Adequacy Assessment Rule 8, firms should include detailed information, at all relevant levels of application of liquidity requirements, in their ILAAPs, on:

-PRA110 is available on the Regulatory reporting - banking sector section of the Bank of England's website: www.bankofengland.co.uk/prudential-regulation/regulatory-reporting/regulatory-reporting-banking-sector.

-- (c) Where liquid assets are not aligned to net outflows by currency or by location, a consideration of how liquid assets located elsewhere in the group may be immediately available, with particular emphasis on: - (i) the ease with which liquid assets can be moved across legal entities and jurisdictions (including within the same legal entity, for example between a firm's overseas branch and a firm's head office); - (ii) the ease with which liquid assets can be moved across different time zones; - (iii) the ease with which liquid assets can be transferred from one currency into another (including the operational ease of monetisation); - (iv) the potential consequences of moving liquid assets across different legal entities and jurisdictions; and - (v) the entities, decision-making bodies and processes involved in the control of the movement of these liquid assets, and the potential impact on the immediate availability of those liquid assets. - (d) Where outflows at an individual (or sub-group) level are significantly covered by intragroup inflows, a consideration of the impact of stress on intragroup inflows. - 2.35AA Under the Senior Managers Regime (SMR), firms are required to allocate a Prescribed Responsibility (PR) for managing the allocation and maintenance of the firm's capital, funding and liquidity to an individual performing a Senior Management Function (SMF).
-The PRA expects: - the SMF allocated this PR to ensure that the firm conducts the assessment specified in paragraph 2.35, and to document it in the firm's ILAAP submissions; and - firms to ensure this expectation is explicitly reflected in the relevant SMF's Statement of Responsibilities.
+(a) The distribution of outflows, inflows and liquid assets by location, with a breakdown by all significant currencies, as determined under the CRR.1

+(b) The distinction between intragroup and external inflows;

+(c) Where liquid assets are not aligned to net outflows by currency or by location, a consideration of how liquid assets located elsewhere in the group may be immediately available, with particular emphasis on:

+(i) the ease with which liquid assets can be moved across legal entities and jurisdictions (including within the same legal entity, for example between a firm's overseas branch and a firm's head office);

+(ii) the ease with which liquid assets can be moved across different time zones;

+(iii) the ease with which liquid assets can be transferred from one currency into another (including the operational ease of monetisation);

+(iv) the potential consequences of moving liquid assets across different legal entities and jurisdictions; and

+(v) the entities, decision-making bodies and processes involved in the control of the movement of these liquid assets, and the potential impact on the immediate availability of those liquid assets.

+(d) Where outflows at an individual (or sub-group) level are significantly covered by intragroup inflows, a consideration of the impact of stress on intragroup inflows.

+2.35AA Under the Senior Managers Regime (SMR), firms are required to allocate a Prescribed Responsibility (PR) for managing the allocation and maintenance of the firm's capital, funding and liquidity to an individual performing a Senior Management Function (SMF).
+The PRA expects:

+- the SMF allocated this PR to ensure that the firm conducts the assessment specified in paragraph 2.35, and to document it in the firm's ILAAP submissions; and - firms to ensure this expectation is explicitly reflected in the relevant SMF's Statement of Responsibilities.